rrwick/Badread/README.md

 ## Method

-Badread simulates reads by mimicking the process of sequencing real DNA: breaking the DNA into fragments, adding adapters and then reading the fragments into nucleotide sequences.
+Badread simulates reads by mimicking the process of real sequencing: breaking the DNA into fragments, adding adapters and then reading the fragments into nucleotide sequences.

-Here is an overview of how it makes each read:
+Here is an overview of how Badread makes each of its reads:

 1. Use the [fragment length distribution](#fragment-lengths) to choose a length for the read.

 2. Choose a type of fragment:
     * Most will be fragments of sequence from the [reference FASTA](#reference-fasta).
 These are equally likely to come from either strand, and can loop around circular references.
+If there are multiple reference sequences with different depths, then the likelihood of the fragment coming from each sequence is proportional to that sequence's depth.
     * Depending on the settings, some fragments may also be [junk or random sequence](#junk-and-random-reads).

 3. Add adapter sequences to the start and end of the fragment, based on the [adapter settings](#adapters).